rancher/webhook/docs.md

 ### Validation Checks

-Note: The kube-system namespace, unlike other namespaces, has a "failPolicy" of "ignore" on update calls.
+Note: The `kube-system` namespace, unlike other namespaces, has a `failPolicy` of `ignore` on update calls.

+#### Project annotation
+Verifies that the annotation `field.cattle.io/projectId` value can only be updated by users with the `manage-namespaces` verb on the project specified in the annotation.

 #### PSA Label Validation

 Validates that users who create or edit a PSA enforcement label on a namespace have the `updatepsa` verb on `projects` in `management.cattle.io/v3`.
 See the [upstream docs](https://kubernetes.io/docs/concepts/security/pod-security-admission/) for more information on the effect of these labels.

-The following labels are considered relevant labels for PSA enforcement: `"pod-security.kubernetes.io/enforce", "pod-security.kubernetes.io/enforce-version", "pod-security.kubernetes.io/audit", "pod-security.kubernetes.io/audit-version", "pod-security.kubernetes.io/warn", "pod-security.kubernetes.io/warn-version"`.
+The following labels are considered relevant for PSA enforcement:
+- pod-security.kubernetes.io/enforce
+- pod-security.kubernetes.io/enforce-version
+- pod-security.kubernetes.io/audit
+- pod-security.kubernetes.io/audit-version
+- pod-security.kubernetes.io/warn
+- pod-security.kubernetes.io/warn-version

+## Secret

+### Validation Checks

+A secret cannot be deleted if its deletion request has an orphan policy, and the secret has roles or role bindings dependent on it.

+### Mutation Checks

+#### On create

+For all secrets of type `provisioning.cattle.io/cloud-credential`, places a `field.cattle.io/creatorId` annotation with the name of the user as the value.

+#### On delete

+Checks if there are any RoleBindings owned by this secret which provide access to a role granting access to this secret.
+If yes, the webhook redacts the role, so that it only grants a deletion permission.

 # management.cattle.io/v3